uwla/vue-data-table/README.md

 For each action in `actions` in `parameters`, there must be a vue component associated with that action.
 If we want to add actions (maybe a "clone" action or "download" action), we must specify a component.

-In the following example, we have a `VideosDashboard` component that uses `DataTable`.
+In the following example, we have a `VideosDashboard` component that uses `VueDataTable`.
 We have added a `download` action (that download the video) and a `copy` action (which copy the video's url) as follows:

 ```javascript
 import DownloadButton from './components/DownloadButton.vue'